rycus86/blog-content/posts/018_Moving_home.md

 }
 ```

 Now I was ready to run `terraform init` that downloads the plugins for the providers it can find in the `.tf` files, in my case, for AWS.
 Next, I prepared the JavaScript file for the Lambda function body in a subfolder, and wrote a simple Shell script to `zip` it, Terraform will want to upload it in this format.
 Once I had the `.zip` file, I prepared the *HCL* for the function with a different name, so it wouldn't clash with the manually created one.
+The `source_code_hash` makes sure that the function code is changed on AWS when the contents change.

 ```python
 data "aws_iam_role" "lambda_basic_execution" {